How do we best prepare young people

 (2) How can the practices of maker-centered learning be applied to better reach and engage students–especially young people from historically marginalized communities–who struggle to excel within traditional educational structures?

 Teachers involved in the project are learning about AbD pedagogical tools and practices in professional development seminars and then are trying them out in the classroom.
 They bring documentation of student learning to share with their peers.

 The initial phase of the project, funded by the Edward E. Ford Foundation and matching funds, included an ongoing researcher-in-residence program.
 Starting in February 2018, Edward Clapp and Sheya, two Agency by Design (AbD) researchers from Project Zero worked alongside 15 Washington International School teachers, across disciplines and grade levels, introducing AbD concepts as well as various related pedagogical tools.
 In fall 2018, this group expanded to include 25 teachers from the following public schools across the DC metropolitan area:

 - Van Ness Elementary School (DCPS)

-In spring of 2019, the Collaborative is hosting the first-ever Making Across the Curriculum Conference!
-On Saturday, May 18, educators from around the DMV area will gather at WIS’s Tregaron Campus to hear directly from the teachers who have participated in this initiative over the last year.
-The keynote speakers will be PZ researchers Edward Clapp and Sarah Sheya.
+In May 2019, the Collaborative hosted the first-ever Making Across the Curriculum Conference!
+Educators from around the DMV area gathered at WIS’s Tregaron Campus to hear directly from the teachers who participated in this initiative over the previous year.
+Clapp and Sheya were the keynote speakers.

 To learn more about how this project is going, read this blog post published on the Agency by Design website!